 Forward-looking media sites know that the future of news cannot be funded solely by advertising.
 Subscription models are gaining traction among some of the world’s most successful media outlets, such as The Economist and the New York Times.
 Media24 has also adopted this approach, launching a subscription model in 2020.

 “You can collect audience data in a very ethical way, and use that information to create better content without violating their privacy,” says Allen.
 “But that only works if you are collaborative.
 We don’t just build stuff.
-We work closely with the editorial teams, the sales teams and the site developers, constructing blueprints that everyone agrees on.
-There is always something exciting in the pipeline and it always has purpose behind it.
-For example, News24 uses reader data to encourage registrations and subscriptions, and monitor reader experiences to keep improving what we can offer.”
+We work very closely with the editorial teams, the sales teams and the site developers.
+There is always something exciting in the pipeline and it always has purpose behind it.”

-As part of the switch away from third-party cookies, 24.com deployed new data management platforms that don’t require that technology.
+As part of the switch away from third-party cookies, 24.com deployed new data management platforms that don’t rely on that technology.
 Overall, 24.com’s agility, talented pros and close integration with the Media24 mothership deliver what every technologist dreams of: a platform with purpose and progress.